AlphaSue/clean_data_course_proj/CodeBook.md

 Prior to my work the activity column was populated with numbers representing each activity.
 The correspondences were detailed in the file `activity_labels.txt`.
 In the data set I produced as part of step three, and subsequently, the more descriptive text labels of the activity have been incoporated instead.
 I used a function `addLabels` (included in the script) that altered the level designators of the factor variables to do this.

+- Column names are easy to use and informative.
+It was requested for this project that variable names in the colmumns of the measures be particularly descriptive and they are.
+The column names of the measurements, while not conforming precisely to the course recommendations of column and row names, i.e., avoid whitepsace, periods, and underscores in names, represent a compromise between keeping them clear and human readable.

 I want to comment on my choices for descriptive variables names.
 For tidy data the course stresses it is best to keep variable names clear but avoid periods, underscores, or whitespaces.
 However, in this case I have chosen to include white space as a compromise because the terms describing these variables are in large part very similar as they deal with the phones' acclerometer and gryoscrope readings, and it would be very difficult to make these variable names descriptive otherwise.
 The names were based on information in the following files from the original data set: